savagelysubtle/BIG-BRAIN-Memory-Bank/CursorRules-ComprehensiveGuide.md

 ---

-## Organizing Rules for Maximum Efficiency

-### Naming Conventions
+## Naming Conventions

+Use a consistent
+PREFIX-rule-name-that-clearly-defines-relation-to-system.mdc(**preferably
-Use a consistent PREFIX-name.mdc pattern for all rule files:
+shorter**) format for all rule files.

-Common prefixes:
+> **BIG BRAIN prefixes:** Only add the 5 OR 50 suffix when the rule is nearly
+> identical to a primary rule but marked as not "always applied" (i.e., a
+> booster rule).
+For example, use `X15.mdc` for a conditional variation of
+> `X10.mdc` OR `X150` FOR `X100` Prefrence is to have `XXX0` as the ending
+> number and go up in 10 in `XXX` and 100 in `XXXX`

-- `0XX`: Core standards
+- `0XX`: Rule style guide/best practices for @file linking
-- `1XX`: Tool configs
+- `0XXX`: BIG BRAIN Core standards - No Conditional Logic these are the the main logic for system
+- `1XXX`: memory-system
-- `3XX`: Testing standards
+- `2XX`: Testing standards
 - `4XX`: Documentation standards
 - `1XXX`: Language rules
 - `2XXX`: Framework rules